-This $465 million EpiPen® settlement among the United States, the States, and pharmaceutical companies Mylan Inc. and Mylan Specialty L.P.
-(Mylan), was the largest False Claims Act settlement of 2017, and was part of the reason attorneys Bob Thomas and Suzanne Durrell were named Lawyers of the Year (2017) by the Taxpayers Against Fraud Education Fund.
+This $465 million EpiPen® settlement among the United States, the States, and pharmaceutical companies Mylan Inc. and Mylan Specialty L.P. was the largest False Claims Act settlement of 2017.
+This case was one of the reasons attorneys Bob Thomas and Suzanne Durrell were named Lawyers of the Year (2017) by the Taxpayers Against Fraud Education Fund.
 The settlement resolved allegations that Mylan violated the federal and state False Claims Acts by knowingly misclassifying EpiPen®, a branded epinephrine auto-injector drug, as a generic drug, to avoid paying rebates owed to Medicaid.

-Mylan also entered into a five year Corporate Integrity Agreement with HHS-OIG that requires, among other things, an independent review organization to annually review multiple aspects of Mylan’s practices relating to the Medicaid drug rebate program.
-Mylan further agreed that going forward it would properly classify EpiPen®, meaning that the Medicaid program will receive much higher rebates going forward.
+Mylan also entered into a five-year Corporate Integrity Agreement with HHS-OIG that requires, among other things, an independent review organization to annually review multiple aspects of the company’s practices relating to the Medicaid drug rebate program.
+Mylan further agreed that going forward it would properly classify EpiPen®, meaning that the Medicaid program will receive much higher rebates in the future.

-The United States Attorney was especially grateful that our client, another pharmaceutical company, chose to be a relator against Mylan, stating:
+The United States Attorney was especially grateful that our client, another pharmaceutical company, chose to be a relator, stating:

 “We will continue to root out fraud and abuse to protect the integrity of Medicaid and ensure a level playing field for pharmaceutical companies.
 We commend Sanofi for bringing this matter to our attention.”